edgedb/rfcs/text/1002-required-by-default.rst

 schema migration.
 The latter problem is out of scope for EdgeDB but can be handled by migrating client code *first*.
-If the clients aren't under the database administrator's control, a reasonable choice in this case is to abort the attempt to make a field required.
+If the clients aren't under the database administrator's control, a reasonable choice in this case is to abort the attempt to make a pointer required.

 Do not provide a default optionality qualifier
 ----------------------------------------------